apache/trafficserver/doc/developer-guide/cache-architecture/core-cache-functions.en.rst

    A range of content to be evacuated.

-.. cpp:class:: Vol

-   A representation of a :term:`cache stripe`.

-   .. cpp:member:: off_t data_blocks

-      The number of blocks of storage in the stripe.

-   .. cpp:member:: DLL<EvacuationBlock> evacuate

-      A list of blocks to evacuate.

-   .. cpp:member:: int aggWrite(int event, void * e)

-      Schedule the aggregation buffer to be written to disk.

 .. cpp:class:: CacheProcessor

    The singleton cache management object.
 This handles threads and global initialization for the cache.